benjaminion/upgrading-ethereum-book/src/book.md

 Vitalik has some notes on randomness in his [Annotated Ethereum 2.0 Spec](https://notes.ethereum.org/@vbuterin/SkeyEI3xv#Aside-RANDAO-seeds-and-committee-generation).

 On RANDAO biasability, Runtime Verification did an analysis in 2018 that both complements and goes deeper than the sketches I presented in this section.
 There is both a [statistical model](https://github.com/runtimeverification/rdao-smc) and a thorough [write-up](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf) of their work.

+A [search for RANDAO](https://ethresear.ch/search?q=RANDAO) on ethresear.ch yields quite a few articles discussing various issues with it, and proposing some solutions (none of which we have adopted).

 A good place to start exploring verifiable delay functions is the [VDF Alliance site](https://www.vdfalliance.org/).